What Is A Pulpotomy?

 A baby tooth with a cavity large enough to be infected is probably weak enough that it needs the protection of a crown.
 Again, because this is a tooth that will fall out before very many years, the crown procedure is simplified by using a prefabricated crown, such as a stainless steel crown or a polycarbonate crown.

 A successful pulopotomy treatment will last without any complications or need for maintenance until the baby tooth falls out, which could be as long as nine years.

 Some parents may wonder why even bother, if the tooth will fall out anyway.
-But it's not that simple.
+But keeping these teeth healthy can be important.
 Yes, if the baby tooth is a front tooth, it can fall out without any complication.
-But if it's a baby molar, which is the case with almost all pulpotomy cases, and the tooth is lost prematurely, the permanent dentition will become a jumbled mess.
+But if it’s a baby molar, which is the case with almost all pulpotomy cases, and the tooth is lost prematurely, the permanent dentition will become a jumbled mess.
 With no teeth present to hold their position, the permanent six year molars will drift forward.
-Then, at age 10 to 12, when it's time for the permanent premolars to come in, there won't be space for them and they may be forced out sideways.
+Then, at age 10 to 12, when it’s time for the permanent premolars to come in, there won’t be space for them and they may be forced out sideways.

 If a baby molar can’t be saved and has to be extracted, then often a space maintainer is used to hold that space for the permanent tooth.

 This content was written by Dr. David Hall.